JasonMorris1/cse15l-lab-reports/lab-report-1-week-2.md

-## 6. Moving Files over SSH with scp
+## 6. Moving Files over SSH with scp :clipboard:

 ### Create a file name WhereAmI.java in VSCode with the following code: